 Do you dread the idea of wearing braces in Scottsdale, AZ?
-Our orthodontist at Feldman Orthodontics may be able to suggest some alternatives for yourself or your child.
+Our orthodontist at Surprise Orthodontics may be able to suggest some alternatives for yourself or your child.
 Keep reading to learn more!

-According to our orthodontist at Feldman Orthodontics, there are two potential alternatives to braces in Scottsdale that you may be able to consider for yourself or your child: Invisalign and early intervention.
+According to our orthodontist at Surprise Orthodontics, there are two potential alternatives to braces in Scottsdale that you may be able to consider for yourself or your child: Invisalign and early intervention.

 If you are a teenager or adult, then early intervention won’t be a viable option for you, unfortunately.
 If you have a child under the age of 12 whose jaw is still developing, however, then this is a topic you should bring up with your orthodontist as soon as possible.